numeristical/introspective/README.md

 Disclaimer
 ==========

 We have tested this tool to the best of our ability, but understand that it may have bugs.
-It was developed on Python 3.5, so should work better with Python 3 than 2.
+It was developed on Python 3.
 Use at your own risk, but feel free to report any bugs to our github. <https://github.com/numeristical/introspective>

 Installation
 =============